Overview of a VFD Ground Fault

 (Image from OSHA (Occupational Safety & Health Administration), 1998)

 Leakage Current in VFD Applications

 Not all ground currents are due to faults; for most industrial applications ground currents are unavoidable.
-Ideal three-phase electrical systems are perfectly balanced they can be characterized as a system where all of the electrical current is carried through the three phase conductors and no current flows through ground.
-In a practical circuit, there is always some current flows through ground during regular operation.
-This is due to capacitive coupling between current carrying conductors and grounded elements as shown in Figure 4.
-These grounded elements can be metal conduit, motor frames, machine cabinets, etc. Current flow though capacitive coupling to ground is exacerbated by the increased uses of VFDs.
+Ideal three-phase electrical systems are perfectly balanced they can be characterized as a system where all of the electrical currents are carried through the three-phase conductors and no current flows through ground.
+In a practical circuit, there is always some current that flows through ground during regular operation.
+This is due to capacitive coupling between current-carrying conductors and grounded elements as shown in Figure 4.
+These grounded elements can be metal conduits, motor frames, machine cabinets, etc. Current flow through capacitive coupling to ground is exacerbated by the increased uses of VFDs.
 This is due to the higher frequency currents that VFDs produce.
 A capacitor’s impedance to current flow is inversely proportional to the frequency of the current flowing through it; this means the higher frequency currents caused by fast switching semiconductors, like those in VFDs, more easily flow through the capacitive couplings to ground.
-The increased ground current caused during normal operation of these switching devices can be interpreted by an RCD as a ground fault and causing the RCD to trip.
-The risk of nuisance tripping RCDs is addressed in industry by both managing leakage currents and upgrading RCDs to models resilient to high frequency current produced by VFDs.
+The increased ground current caused during the normal operation of these switching devices can be interpreted by an RCD as a ground fault and causing the RCD to trip.
+The risk of nuisance tripping RCDs is addressed in the industry by both managing leakage currents and upgrading RCDs to models resilient to the high-frequency current produced by VFDs.

 Supply-Side Leakage Current and Mitigation